No Brake Fluid to Rear Brake when Bleeding: Why? How to Fix?

 Can I just bleed my rear brakes, or should I Bleed All 4 Brakes?

-It depends on whether you have an independent brake line.
-In modern vehicles with independent brake lines, you can bleed one brake caliper, provided the fluid level isn’t below the level mark in the reservoir.
-Otherwise, you will need to bleed all four brakes to get the desired results.
+The answer to this question depends on the type of brake system that your vehicle has.
+Most modern vehicles come with independent brake lines that allow you to bleed one brake caliper without affecting the others.
+However, you must ensure that the brake fluid level isn’t below the level mark in the reservoir.
+If it is, you will need to bleed all four brakes to achieve the desired results.

 Can I change brake fluid without bleeding?

-You can change brake fluid without bleeding using a pump.
+Yes, you can change brake fluid without bleeding by using a pump.
 Connect the pump to the master cylinder and suck the fluid out of it.
-Be careful to ensure that the systems don’t expose to air when removing the brake fluid.
+However, be careful to ensure that the system doesn’t expose to air when removing the brake fluid.

 It seems the brakes still spongy after bleeding?